 Based in Virginia, C.B.
-Fleet sells its productions worldwide in 100-plus countries, supported by subsidiaries in Europe, the UK, Asia, and Latin America.
+Fleet sells its productions worldwide in 60-plus countries, supported by subsidiaries in Europe, the UK, Asia, and Latin America.

 Despite previous acquisitions and licensing efforts, C.B.
 Fleet has moved to prune its portfolio of holdings that no longer fit its long-term goals.
 Divesting its Italian unit Bergamon S.r.l. (purchased in 1994) to Omega Pharma N.V., a Belgium-based consumer healthcare firm, was part of this strategy.
-Omega Pharma continues to distribute Fleet enema items through its Chefaro Pharma Italia S.r.l. as part of the agreement.
+In 2013 C.B.
+Fleet inked a deal to divest its Spanish business, Laboratorios Casen Fleet, to Recordati.

 Sales and Marketing

 C.B.
 Fleet's gastrointestinal and feminine care products typically don't lend themselves to conversation.
-Yet, the firm in 2010 enlisted the help of New York public relations agency Robin Leedy & Associates to encourage moms to use social media, such as Twitter or Facebook, to discuss the benefits of the company's Pedia-Lax Fiber Gummies dietary fiber supplement for children.
+Yet, the firm enlisted the help of a New York public relations agency to encourage moms to use social media, such as Twitter or Facebook, to discuss the benefits of the company's Pedia-Lax Fiber Gummies dietary fiber supplement for children.
 C.B.
 Fleet's banking on the brand as being viewed as a dietary supplement, rather than a laxative, to boost children's typically fiber-poor diets.

 The company is under the U.S. Food and Drug Administration's watchful eye and has responded to the group's safety alerts in year's past.
 Following a late 2008 FDA alert to consumers, C.B.
 Fleet voluntarily recalled its Fleet Phospho-soda and Fleet Phospho-soda EZ-Prep Bowel Cleansing System.
 The FDA had determined that oral sodium phosphate solutions, used to prepare patients for medical procedures such as colonoscopies, should only be available by prescription.